 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-This thick set, red catlinite pipe is carved so that the actual bowl section, where tobacco would be inserted, is carved with two human faces, one placed facing the smoker and the other at the back of the bowl.
+Red catlinite pipe.
+The bowl is carved with two human faces; one placed facing the smoker and the other at the back of the bowl.
 Bands of lead are inlaid around the bowl and the short section meant to connect to the stem.
 There are remnants of where another figure was attached to the topside of the short stem.